What is self-injury?

-- Burning (or "branding" with hot objects)
+- Burning (or "branding" with hot objects).

-- Picking at skin or re-opening wounds
+- Picking at skin or re-opening wounds.

-- Hair-pulling (trichotillomania)
+- Hair-pulling (trichotillomania).

-- Hitting (with hammer or other object)
+- Hitting (with a hammer or another object).

 Most who engage in self-injury act alone rather than in groups.
 They also attempt to hide their behavior.